govolution/bfg/README.md

 build/build_win32_msgbox_inject_shellcode_imagename.sh
 Loads and execute a shellcode that is injected into a process.
 Therefore the name of the process (imagename) has to be specified.

+build/build_hollowing_hello_exe.sh
+Hollow target process and insert payload executable (here a simple exe with a messagebox).

 bfg_fabric.py
 -------------